ibm-cloud-docs/power-iaas/compliances.md

 {: #hitrust}

 The HITRUST CSF&reg; is a framework for assessing and managing cybersecurity threats and safeguarding sensitive data such as protected health information (PHI). {{site.data.keyword.powerSys_notm}} is HITRUST CSF&reg; compliant.
-Contact an IBM representative to request HITRUST certification letters for {{site.data.keyword.powerSys_notm}} with more detailed scope descriptions for {{site.data.keyword.cloud_notm}} infrastructure services.
+[Contact an IBM representative](https://www.ibm.com/account/reg/signup?formid=MAIL-wcp){: external} to request HITRUST certification letters for {{site.data.keyword.powerSys_notm}} with more detailed scope descriptions for {{site.data.keyword.cloud_notm}} infrastructure services.

 For more information, see [What is HITRUST?](https://www.ibm.com/cloud/compliance/hitrust){: external}.